-Cloud Datastore (Beta) Query Items activity
+Cloud Datastore Query Items activity

 Introduction

-A Cloud Datastore (Beta) Query Items activity, using its Cloud Datastore (Beta) connection, reads data from a status storage or key storage within Cloud Datastore and is intended to be used as a source to provide data in an operation.
+A Cloud Datastore Query Items activity, using its Cloud Datastore connection, reads data from a status storage or key storage within Cloud Datastore and is intended to be used as a source to provide data in an operation.

 Data returned by this activity can be used in a transformation to map data to the request schema of another Cloud Datastore activity.
-For example, the Query Items activity returns the id
+For example, the Query Items activity returns the id of the storage and storage items, which is needed to interact with items in an Update Items activity.

-Create a Cloud Datastore (Beta) Query Items activity
+Create a Cloud Datastore Query Items activity

 To create an instance of an activity, drag the activity type to the design canvas or copy the activity type and paste it on the design canvas.
 For details, see Creating an activity instance in Component reuse.